DeltaF1/props/README.md

 ### Prerequisites

-* python 2.7
+* python 3
 * java 7 (make sure to set the JAVA_HOME enviroment variable (e.g., /usr/lib/[*your_java_folder*])

 ### Testing

-Run 'python ./unit_tests/sanity_test.py'
+Run 'python test.py'

+This version has been automatically updated to python 3, but is **UNTESTED**.